Tanych/http-client-hint-reliability/draft-ietf-httpbis-ch-reliability-accept-ch-frame.md

 ACCEPT_CH frame whose stream identifier or flags field is non-zero, it MUST respond with a connection error of type PROTOCOL_ERROR.

 ## HTTP/3 ACCEPT_CH Frame

-The HTTP/3 ACCEPT_CH frame type is TBD (decimal TBD) and contains zero or more entries, each containing an origin and a corresponding Accept-CH value.
+The HTTP/3 ACCEPT_CH frame (type=0x89) is used to specify the server's Client Hint preferences and contains zero or more entries, each containing an origin and a corresponding Accept-CH value.

 ~~~
 HTTP/3 ACCEPT_CH Entry {